BlvckBytes/blvckbytes.at/src/assets/markdown/math/new_calculus.md

 INFO: Explanations may be written in my own words, be copies of how John expressed them, or be a mixture of both.
 I tend to have to work through information by copying and understanding it at first, until I can confidently try to explain it in my own words, which is my ultimate goal.
 Also, by working through the subject, I collect my own ASCII-files, containing texts, links, and TeX-expressions, which I need for the final portrayal in any case.

-This page tries to accumulate knowledge about a mathematical concept revealed by John Gabriel (<a href="https://independent.academia.edu/JohnGabriel30" target="_blank">academia.edu</a>, <a href="https://www.youtube.com/@NewCalculus" target="_blank">YouTube</a>), called <a href="https://www.academia.edu/41616655/An_Introduction_to_the_Single_Variable_New_Calculus" target="_blank">New Calculus</a>, which is <a href="https://drive.google.com/file/d/1t6h3NX3yWft3VTONoDHqfccmapJ5ewop" target="_blank">Not Just A Tautology</a>.
+This page tries to accumulate knowledge about a mathematical concept revealed by John Gabriel (<a href="https://independent.academia.edu/JohnGabriel30" target="_blank">academia.edu</a>, <a href="https://www.youtube.com/@NewCalculus" target="_blank">YouTube</a>, <a href="https://thenewcalculus.weebly.com" target="_blank">homepage</a>), called <a href="https://www.academia.edu/41616655/An_Introduction_to_the_Single_Variable_New_Calculus" target="_blank">New Calculus</a>, which is <a href="https://drive.google.com/file/d/1t6h3NX3yWft3VTONoDHqfccmapJ5ewop" target="_blank">Not Just A Tautology</a>.
 In essence, this concept represents a truly rigorous derivation of the derivative (slope of a tangent line on a smooth curve at a point) as well as the integral (area bounded by a smooth curve and the x-axis), all while abstaining from limit theory, infinity, infinitesimals or other made-up theories.
 The missing link between these two operations has also been unveiled, all while only building upon the work of Euclid's <a href="https://farside.ph.utexas.edu/books/Euclid/Elements.pdf" target="_blank">The Elements</a> and the <a href="https://oll-resources.s3.us-east-2.amazonaws.com/oll3/store/titles/1828/Archimedes_Works1332.pdf" target="_blank">The Works Of Archimedes</a>, and thereby sound geometric knowledge.

-Besides making broadly accessible what has been overcomplicated by academia for dozens of decades, John also provides further insight into concepts such as <a href="https://www.academia.edu/105399167/The_Ultimate_Book_of_Numbers" target="_blank">Measure And Number</a>, the <a href="https://www.academia.edu/101865814/Trigonometry_and_its_origins" target="_blank">Origin Of Trigonometry</a>, the <a href="https://www.academia.edu/77923497/The_Mean_Value_Theorem_explained_using_positional_derivatives" target="_blank">Mean Value Theorem</a>, the <a href="https://www.academia.edu/102530388/Symmetry_of_the_circle_defines_four_basic_arithmetic_operations_x_" target="_blank">Definition Of Arithmetic Operations</a>, <a href="https://www.academia.edu/39981684/Proof_of_the_most_important_Number_theorem_that_mainstream_mathematics_academics_never_learned" href="_blank">Expressing Magnitudes In A Radix System</a>, <a href="https://www.academia.edu/45567545/There_are_no_postulates_or_axioms_in_Greek_mathematics" target="_blank">Rejecting Postulates Or Axioms</a> and many, many more.
+Besides making broadly accessible what has been overcomplicated by academia for dozens of decades, John also provides further insight into concepts such as <a href="https://www.academia.edu/105399167/The_Ultimate_Book_of_Numbers" target="_blank">Measure And Number</a>, the <a href="https://www.academia.edu/101865814/Trigonometry_and_its_origins" target="_blank">Origin Of Trigonometry</a>, the <a href="https://www.academia.edu/77923497/The_Mean_Value_Theorem_explained_using_positional_derivatives" target="_blank">Mean Value Theorem</a>, the <a href="https://www.academia.edu/102530388/Symmetry_of_the_circle_defines_four_basic_arithmetic_operations_x_" target="_blank">Definition Of Arithmetic Operations</a>, <a href="https://www.academia.edu/39981684/Proof_of_the_most_important_Number_theorem_that_mainstream_mathematics_academics_never_learned" href="_blank">Expressing Magnitudes In A Radix System</a>, <a href="https://www.academia.edu/45567545/There_are_no_postulates_or_axioms_in_Greek_mathematics" target="_blank">Rejecting Postulates Or Axioms</a>, <a href="https://www.academia.edu/106488069/The_Non_fictional_Origins_and_History_of_Calculus" target="_blank">The Non-Fictional Origins And History Of Calculus</a> and many, many more.
 Thereby, I strongly believe that the only right thing I can do on my part is to study his work and help to make it attainable, approachable and fully penetrable for other newcomers.

 This process will take time and patience, and is not as easy as I'd like it to be without tools like [Arcadia](/philosophy/project-arcadia) or [Tagnet](/philosophy/connecting-minorities#solution-proposal).
 Still, important groundwork is to be done, so that I fully grasp these concepts and can thereby attain the potential of explaining them to others, which I currently do not possess.
 Thus follows, that this page is always a "Work In Progress" and will be constantly updated and extended.
 At the moment, it just represents an extension of my mind, and is thereby just as big of a mess, ;).